Covington Bien-Aimé, Business Administration

 For Port-Au-Prince native Covington Bien-Aimé ‘17, the 2010 earthquake in Haiti was a transformative experience, one that influenced his path as a graduate student.

-So when Bien-Aime, an MBA student in the Manning School of Business, learned about the opportunity this summer to help rebuild homes for flood victims in South Carolina through lecturer Olga Tines’ course Organizational Behavior in Action, he couldn’t say no.
+That earthquake killed more than 200,000 fellow Haitians.
+So he couldn’t say no when, as an MBA student in the Manning School of Business, he learned about a trip to help rebuild homes for victims of a 2015 hurricane and flood in South Carolina through lecturer Olga Tines’ course, Organizational Behavior in Action.

-The volunteer work was just the beginning of a busy summer for the 41-year-old Bien-Aime, who also took part in the Manning School’s Global Entrepreneurship and Innovation course.
+The volunteer work was just the beginning of a busy summer of 2016 for the then-41-year-old Bien-Aimé, who also took part in the Manning School’s Global Entrepreneurship and Innovation course.

 “Learning from different cultures is very important, especially nowadays,” says Bien-Aimé, who worked on a team with members from five different countries during the two-week course.
 “I learned not only how to build a team, but how to communicate with a team and be efficient.
 It’s all about communication, cooperation and coordination.”

 Since completing his degree, Bien-Aimé has taken a project coordinator position with the Massachusetts Trial Court, where those skills will be assets.

 Connect with Covington on LinkedIn